<?xml version="1.0" encoding="UTF-8"?>

 <title>Malihini Orchid Society</title>

-<description>The Malihini Orchid Society is a non-Profit all-volunteer organization dedicated to the appreciation, cultivation and conservation of Earth&apos;s orchid species and hybrids.
+<description>The Malihini Orchid Society is a non-Profit, all-volunteer organization dedicated to the appreciation, cultivation and conservation of Earth&apos;s orchid species and hybrids.
 Membership in Malihini is open to all members of our community.
+We are based out of Santa Clara, CA with members across the Bay Area.

 </description>